7 Tips for Maximizing Holiday Sales During COVID-19

 7 tips for maximizing holiday sales during COVID-19

-1. Prioritise high-value customers.
+1. Prioritize high-value customers.

 The holiday season is typically hectic, but you can’t lose sight of your most loyal customers in all the rush.